 It’s also the behavior that dog owners are most likely to take for granted or inadvertently punish.
 Read on to learn how to avoid these common pitfalls and maintain a positive association for your dog.

 My Name = AWESOME!

-Imagine how most dogs react when they hear a potato chip bag crinkle.
+Imagine how most dogs react when they hear the crinkle of a potato chip bag.
 They stop what they’re doing and come flying into the room!
 Hearing that sound is the highlight of their day.
 THAT is the response you want to your dog’s recall word.

-The response to the crinkle sound is so strong because the potato chip bag almost always means a salty, oily, tasty special snack, and it definitely never means playtime is over, nail trimming time, or some other form of discomfort.
+The response to the crinkle sound is so strong because the potato chip bag almost always means a salty, oily, tasty snack, and it definitely never means something uncomfortable – like the end of playtime is over, a nail trim, or bath time.

 Recalls always need to be a positive experience for your dog.
-Be sure not to call him if you have to do something he doesn’t like.
-Common examples of things that are punishing to dogs include bringing him back inside when he’d rather be playing in the yard, calling him to groom him or trim his nails, and calling him only to pat him on the head (which most dogs don’t enjoy, but that’s a different topic).
+Don’t call your dog if you have to do something they don’t like.
+Common examples of “inadvertent punishment” include bringing your dog back inside when they’d rather be playing in the yard, calling them to groom him or trim their nails, and calling them only to pat them on the head (which most dogs don’t enjoy, but that’s a different topic).

 How likely are you to answer the phone when your “best friend” calls you next week?
 Not very likely.